Every Alaskan king bed is handcrafted to perfection by our North Carolina artisans using heritage techniques.

 The exact origin of the Alaskan King bed is debated, but it most likely first appeared in the 1960s - 1970s after the popularity of the California King proved there was a market for an even larger bed.
 Unlike the name ‘California King’, the Alaskan King’s name most likely does not indicate the geographic origin of the first Alaskan King mattress ever made.

-Instead, the Alaskan King is named based on size, because Alaska is by far the largest U.S. state - double the size of Texas, the 2nd largest state!
+Instead, the Alaska King is named based on size, because Alaska is by far the largest U.S. state - double the size of Texas, the 2nd largest state!
 This is the perfect name for a mattress that dwarfs all standard-sized beds.